-- 22. 30 comments were received from 16 commentators on the Sustainability Appraisal. - 23.
-The table below provides a list of main issues raised and how the Authority has responded. - 24.
+- 24. 30 comments were received from 16 commentators on the Sustainability Appraisal. - 25.
+The table below provides a list of main issues raised and how the Authority has responded. - 26.
 The table below has three columns.
 Column 1 provides a reference from the Sustainability Appraisal.
 Column 2 summarises the issues and Column 3 sets out the Authority response.

 Sustainability Appraisal Reference Issue Response Candidate site sustainability appraisal Site 105 Adj Nyth y Wennol, Dinas Cross - Candidate Site Submissions Form should have included a sustainability appraisal proforma.
 The Authority has conducted a Sustainability Appraisal on all sites submitted, which formed part of the Preferred Strategy consultation.
 The Sustainability Appraisal is a related assessment highlighted in Section 7 of the Candidate Site Assessment Methodology Background Paper, which accompanied the submission form.
-Candidate site sustainability appraisal Site 073 East of Walton Road, Broad Haven - Change of Sustainability Appraisal scores and overall score in light of reduced landscape impact from a suitable scheme.
-The additional information submitted does not change the outcome of the sustainability appraisal of the site.
-Candidate site sustainability appraisal Site 018 Opposite Heddfan, Little Haven - Changes to Sustainability Appraisal: Sustainability Appraisal The Authority has photographic evidence showing that the site is on a wooded slope, albeit that a number of trees
+Candidate site Site 073 East of Walton The additional information submitted sustainability appraisal Road, Broad Haven -Change of Sustainability Appraisal scores and overall score in light of reduced landscape impact from a suitable scheme. does not change the outcome of the sustainability appraisal of the site.
+Candidate site Site 018 Opposite Heddfan, The Authority has photographic evidence sustainability appraisal Little Haven - Changes to Sustainability Appraisal: showing that the site is on a wooded slope, albeit Sustainability Appraisal that a number of trees

-04-!1:114 D Sustainability Issue Response Appraisal Reference Objective 3: Site is not wooded, and would not intrude on wooded valley Sustainability Appraisal Objective 4: An additional 4 person household would provide an 8% increase in the number of residents taking part in physical recreation Sustainability Appraisal Objective 8: An additional 4 person household would provide an 8% increase in the number of residents taking part and shrubs have recently been removed by a third party to gain access to their property.
+1 - T Sustainability Issue Response Appraisal Reference Objective 3: Site is not wooded, and would not intrude on wooded valley Sustainability Appraisal Objective 4: An additional 4 person household would provide an 8% increase in the number of residents taking part in physical recreation Sustainability Appraisal Objective 8: An additional 4 person household would provide an 8% increase in the number of residents taking part in physical regreation. and shrubs have recently been removed by a third party to gain access to their property.
 This action was unauthorized and the Authority is taking enforcement action to rectify the matter.
-There is no direct link between a marginal increase in the number of residents and an increase in physical recreation. in physical recreation Candidate site Site 027 Penberry, Little Reference to the site sustainability Haven - Changes to being within the curtilage of an existing dwelling can appraisal Sustainability Appraisal: Sustainability Appraisal Objective 3: Site is not woodland is part of steeply sloping garden.
-Sustainability Appraisal Objective 4: An additional 4 person household would provide an 8% increase in the number of residents taking part in physical recreation Sustainability Appraisal Objective 8: An additional 4 person household would provide an 8% increase in the number of residents taking part in physical recreation be included within the assessment.
 There is no direct link between a marginal increase in the number of residents and an increase in physical recreation.
-Candidate site Site 124 East of Tower Hill, It is not proposed to sustainability Dinas Cross - Changes to allocate the site for appraisal Sustainability Appraisal: Sustainability Appraisal Objective 2: The site is located housing development due to concerns over it's deliverability, the site is
+Candidate site in physical recreation Reference to the site Candidate site Site 027 Penberry, Little being within the curtilage sustainability appraisal Haven - Changes to Sustainability Appraisal: Sustainability Appraisal Objective 3: Site is not woodland is part of steeply sloping garden.
+Sustainability Appraisal Objective 4: An additional 4 person household would provide an 8% increase in the number of residents taking part in physical recreation Sustainability Appraisal Objective 8: An additional 4 person household would provide an 8% increase in the number of residents taking part of an existing dwelling can be included within the assessment.
+There is no direct link between a marginal increase in the number of residents and an increase in physical recreation.
+A in physical recreation It is not proposed to Candidate site Site 124 East of Tower Hill, It is not proposed to allocate the site for sustainability appraisal Dinas Cross - Changes to Sustainability Appraisal Sustainability Appraisal Objective 2: The site is located housing development due to concerns over it's deliverability, the site is